michaeluno/amazon-auto-links/readme.txt

 - Added the theme button option for the `Select Button` option.
 - Added `target="_blank"` to the unit view links to open the link in a new tab
 - Added the `Test` page and `Debug Log` tab which appear when the site debug mode is turned on.
+- Fixed a bug that some internal styles were duplicated in the `Manage Units` page.
 - Fixed an issue that the setting form could not be submitted after an hour passed.
 - Fixed a bug that caused overhead in `admin-ajax.php`.
 - Refined some setting form elements by updating Admin Page Framework.